cvmigero/flexurba/README.md

 Apart from DEGURBA, several other delineation approaches enforce thresholds on gridded datasets.
-The accompanying [`flexurbaData`](https://flexurbadata-ac82f4.pages.gitlab.kuleuven.be/index.html) package provides preprocessed datasets that can serve as proxy to identify urban areas.
+The accompanying [`flexurbaData`](https://flexurbadata-ac82f4.pages.gitlab.kuleuven.be/index.html) package provides pre-processed datasets that can serve as proxy to identify urban areas.
 We can construct urban boundaries based on these proxy datasets using the function `apply_threshold()`.
 The code examples below enforce a predefined threshold on (1) built-up area and (2)